swamphobbit22/exhibition-website/README.md

 When a user logs in they will be able to add items to favourites, create their own collections and add artworks to their collections.
 They can also remove any of these individually or completely.

 ### Favourites
 User can add any item to their favourites.
 Items that have not been favourited appear grey and items that have been favourited are red.
-Users can favourite items returned in the search on the search page or when they click throught to the details page.
+Users can favourite items returned in the search on the search page or when they click through to the details page.
 - Items can be favourited or unfavourited by simply clicking the heart icon.

 ### Collections
 Users can add any item to a collection.
 When a user is logged in the 'add' or 'remove' from favourites button will appear on each item that has been returned from the search or when the user clicks through to the details page.

-- to add an item to a collection the user will first need to craete a collection.
+- to add an item to a collection the user will first need to create a collection.

 #### Create a collection and add artwork
-A collection can be created by two methods - from the user dashboard or abutton on the search results themselves:
+A collection can be created by two methods - from the user dashboard or a button on the search results themselves:
 - The user can go to their dashboard from the dropdown menu and then click 'View Create Collection'.
 This will display the create collection input and button.
 Simply type a name for your collection and press create collection.
 If successful a popup message should appear at the top right.
 You can hide the create New Collection box by clicking the 'Hide Create Collection' button.

 - Once a collection has been created, the user can then search for artworks or go to a details page (from search or showcase) and then simply add the artwork to the new collection.